 In the last 15 or 20 years, there has been a surge of youth pitching injuries.
-Plus, injuries that only occurred in professional pitchers have now trickled down into high school and even youth pitchers.
+Plus, we have seen a youth pitching injury, UCL injury, that only occurred in professional pitchers has now trickled down into high school and even youth pitchers.

-There have been a number of proposed risk factors for these injuries.
+There have been a number of proposed risk factors for youth pitching injury.
 More young pitchers pitch year-round without taking a season off to rest than ever.
 Kids often pitch for more than one team and throw more innings per year than ever.
 They even pitch through fatigue and pain, increasing their risk for shoulder and elbow injuries.

 The good news is that these youth pitching injuries are almost always overuse injuries, so we can prevent them.
 In this video, I discuss how parents and coaches need to take steps to limit how much these kids pitch to keep them on the field and out of the doctor’s office.

 In my new book, That’s Gotta Hurt: The Injuries That Changed Sports Forever, I discuss Tommy John surgery and how it has grown along with an epidemic of injuries at the youth level.
 If you have kids who play baseball or other youth sports, you should read it and take steps to keep your kids healthy.
-Click here to get your copy and get hundreds of dollars of bonus content – FREE!
+Click here to get it!

 How can we reverse the trend of increasing injuries among youth pitchers and other overhead athletes?
 Please share your ideas below!